gongo/pecrant/README.md

-  up      Start the selected vagrant machine halt    Stop the selected vagrant machine ssh     Connect to machine via SSH list    Show vagrant environments for this user help    Show this message
+  up      Start the selected vagrant machine halt    Stop the selected vagrant machine ssh     Connect to machine via SSH list    Show vagrant environments for this user (and output directory) help    Show this message
 ```